The Deadly Spawn: Filming

 Much of the film was shot in Gladstone, New Jersey; New Brunswick; and the Palisades Park home of the producer.

-Soundtrack
+It was shot on 16 mm film.

+Music

 The film score by Michael Perilstein was released by Perseverance Records on December 21, 2004.
 AllMusic awarded it 3.5 out of 5, with reviewer Jason Ankeny describing it as an "innovative score" that "deserves greater notoriety".
 Ankeny praised its atmosphere, and said that it successfully reached a "balance between serious musical aspirations and the tongue-in-cheek demands of the material".

 Reception

-AllMovie gave the film a positive review, describing the film as an "engaging, exciting sci-fi/horror adventure with realistic characters, effective acting and a willingness to betray expectations."
-The website Cool Ass Cinema wrote that the film is "not out to win any awards, it's simply there to entertain and in the most energetically gruesome fashion possible".
+AllMovie's Fred Beldin described the film as an "engaging, exciting sci-fi/horror adventure with realistic characters, effective acting and a willingness to betray expectations."
+In 2018, Meagan Navarro of Bloody Disgusting called the film "one of the most surprising, gory creature features of the decade", writing that, "thanks to fantastic creature designs and effects by Dods and his team, a relentless dedication to gore and carnage, and an extreme sincerity at heart, there's a lot to love with The Deadly Spawn."

+Box office information

+Per Variety, the film reached No. 11 at the weekly US box office.

+Sequel

+Bohus went on to produce the 1990 film Metamorphosis: The Alien Factor, also known as The Deadly Spawn II.